Frequently Asked Questions

 Q: How much time is required for imaging duties each day?

 A: The total time required by the imager is generally dependent upon the size of the active diabetic registry and the ability of your staff to effectively recruit patients for IHS-JVN imaging.
-If imaging is available every ordinary work day, approximately 1 hour of imaging per day is needed for every 600 patients with diabetes.
+If imaging is available every ordinary work day, approximately 2 hours of imaging per day is needed for every 600 patients with diabetes.
+Additional administrative time is needed for scheduling and retrieving reports.

 Q: Who owns the IHS-JVN equipment?